 The Welsh Regiment — The Welsh Regiment raised 36 Battalions, was awarded 71 Battle Honours and 3 Victoria Crosses during the First World War.
 Of these the 1st Battalion, 2nd Battalion, 1/6th (Glamorgan) Battalion, 9th (Service) Battalion, 10th (Service) Battalion (1st Rhondda), 13th (Service) Battalion (1st Rhondda), 14th (Service) Battalion (Swansea), 15th (Service) Battalion (Carmarthenshire), 16th (Service) Battalion (Cardiff City), 17th (Service) Battalion (1st Glamorgan), 18th (Service) Battalion (2nd Glamorgan), 19th (Service) Battalion (Glamorgan Pioneers) and 24th (Pembroke & Glamorgan Yeomanry) Battalion all served on the Western Front.
 The Welsh Regiment lost 8,360 men during the course of the war.

 The Monmouthshire Regiment — The Monmouthshire Regiment raise 10 Battalions and received 25 Battle honours in the First World War.
 Of these the 1/1st Battalion, 1/2nd Battalion and 1/3rd Battalion served on the Western Front.

 Our In The Footsteps® tour of the Welsh on the Western Front usually begins in the Somme, but can easily be reversed, and typically takes in the important Welsh locations of the Somme and the Ypres Salient.

-The typical cost for a 3-day /3-night tour covering the Welsh on the Western Front is £850.00 per person.*.
+The typical cost for a 3-day / 3-night tour following in the footsteps of the Welsh on the Western front is £850.00 per person.*